 Fritts maintains an almost 4.0 GPA and was already named the NOC Valley most valuable player, the Northeast Lakes District player of the year and first-team All-Ohio this season, according to The News-Herald.

-Fritts is an excellent 2-sport athlete and has committed to playing both basketball and baseball at Wheeling Jesuit University.
+Fritts is an excellent 2-sport athlete and at Wheeling Jesuit University.

 In fact, when The Plain Dealer interviewed Fritts about winning Mr. Basketball, they had to do it between innings at a baseball scrimmage.